duftler/click-to-deploy/k8s/spinnaker/README.md

 #### Create a Google Kubernetes Engine cluster

-By default, the installation process will create a new GKE cluster for your Spinnaker instance.
+By default, the installation process creates a new GKE cluster for your Spinnaker instance.
 To use an existing cluster, you must ensure that it has:

 * IP aliases enabled (since we are using a